Faculty and Staff

 Areas of Emphasis: Scenic Design; Costume Design

-Ming Chen is a tenured full professor and resident theatrical designer with 24 years of university teaching experience and three years of full time professional theatre experience.
-Born in Shanghai, China, she received her two master's degrees in Stage Design/Theory and in Theatrical Production from Shanghai Theatre Academy and the University of Pittsburgh respectively.
-She had worked at the Shakespeare Theatre at Folger in Washington, D.C. and Shanghai Youth Theatre Company in Shanghai and taught at SUNY at Buffalo in New York as well as Shanghai Theatre Academy in Shanghai before moving to Kennesaw, Georgia.
+Ming Chen is a tenured full professor and resident theatrical designer with 27 years of university teaching experience and three years of full time professional theatre experience.
+Born in Shanghai, China, she worked at Shanghai Youth Theatre Company in Shanghai and the Shakespeare Theatre at Folger in Washington, D.C.; and taught at SUNY at Buffalo in New York as well as Shanghai Theatre Academy in Shanghai before moving to Kennesaw, Georgia.

 As a scholar, Ming Chen is the author of Visual Literacy for Theatre, a 565-page textbook on design (published in 2011).
-Her other publications include essays and translations in top peer-reviewed professional journals such as Theatre Topics (co-author), TD&/T and Theatre Arts.
-She is also a columnist for EPerformance, a peer reviewed professional journal in China.
-She has frequently presented papers at national and international theatre conferences and has guest-lectured internationally.
+She is also a major contributor for ArtsTrends USA, a 347-page Chinese-English bilingual book on current topics in performance and design (published in 2017).
+Her other publications include essays and translations in top peer-reviewed professional journals such as Theatre Topics (co-author), TD&/T, Theatre Arts, and EPerformance.
+She has frequently presented papers at national and international theatre conferences and guest-lectured internationally.
 Drawing from her cross-cultural experiences, she has directed and co-directed a number of cultural exchange projects that garnered grants and funds from government and private funding agencies such as the National Endowment for the Arts, the Cultural Services of French Embassy, the Georgia Humanities Council, the French Consulate in Atlanta, the Confucius Institute, and the Coca Cola Foundation.
-She is a member of United Scenic Artists (Local USA 829) and of the China National Stage Design Association.
-She has been listed in Who's Who in America and in Who's Who among Asian Americas.

 Jim Davis (Associate Professor, Jointly Appointed with the Department of First Year Programs)